Program Description

 • Can commit to the full duration of the program.

-• Are in good health and are ready for physical, hands-on work.
+• Are in good physical and mental health and is prepared for hard, hands-on work.

 • Have a strong interest in learning about regenerative agriculture and ecological stewardship.